neyralab/client-gateway/README.md

 4. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
 5. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed and for swapping chunks on /chunked/swap/{slug};
 6. getDownloadOTT - used to get OTT & endpoint for downloading previous unencrypted file;
-7. callback - redux callback dispatches that accepts type and params parameters;
+7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+8. handlers - all possible handlers of callback functions (should include 'type' of callback function);

 ### Decrypt chunk